 Your tortoise will display symptoms of dehydration and lack of appetite (anorexia) during prolapse.

 This is a response to the feelings of extreme sickness the tortoise experiences, and it’ll mean that its inners are too cramped and poorly rearranged to eat or drink properly.

 Will Prolapse Go Away On Its Own?

-If one of your tortoise’s sex organs has prolapsed, it should go back on its own within a few minutes.
-However, internal organs won’t retract on their own, so medical intervention will be required.
+If one of the tortoise’s sex organs has prolapsed, it should return inside within a few minutes.
+However, internal organs won’t retract on their own.

 According to the Indian Journal of Veterinary Surgery, internal tissues rot during prolapse.
 The longer a tortoise’s internal organs are exposed, the more likely infection and tissue death (necrosis) become.
 So, a prolapsed tortoise should be seen by a vet without delay.